Increasing confidence, motivation and interest in math through an interdisciplinary dance-algebra project

 The research question addressed in this capstone was, will an interdisciplinary dance algebra project for eighth graders in a dance elective increase their confidence, motivation and interest in mathematics?
 The sub-question was, what increases will or will not be seen in math confidence, motivation and interest specifically in the African American, Hispanic and American Indian populations?
 The study is a comparison of dance and non-dance students who took algebra and documents one dance teacher's implementation of an interdisciplinary dance-algebra project.
 Both quantitative and qualitative research paradigms are used, including observation, field notes, pre and post Likert-scaled surveys and short answer questions.
 The data showed little change in confidence levels, but significant increases in motivation and interest in math as a result of the dance-algebra project, especially in African American, Hispanic and American Indian populations.

 Pennaz, Jenny Lynn, "Increasing confidence, motivation and interest in math through an interdisciplinary dance-algebra project" (2012).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 921.